ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Qualify how credible the reference is: have you managed many other engineers in your career?

-* What were [name of candidate] s biggest strengths?
+* What were [name of candidate]'s biggest strengths?

-* What were [name of candidate] s biggest areas for improvement back then?
+* What were [name of candidate]'s biggest areas for improvement back then?

 * How would you rate their job performance in that job on a 1 10 scale?
 * What about their performance causes you to give that rating?